Introduction to Bacon & the Art of Living

 John Harris Reciprocates!

 “I recall Calne being a quiet place, pastoral, country town, with little to do, other than roam the fields and pastures, fish in the streams, and play in the streets,” Michael Caswell, the consultant to John Harris, told me over supper one evening.
 With a broad smile, he told me about Ellen Viveash who said about life in Calne, that there is a “want of education and refinement.”
 Mike added that she is not wrong.
 “Saturday nights, usually involved local lads brawling outside the pubs, and many a tooth was knocked out.
-They wore their smiles like a badge of honor, to show how ‘tough’ they were.
+They wore their smiles like a badge of honour, to show how ‘tough’ they were.
 They were an unpleasant lot!”
 What Mike is saying is that Calne is an industrial town just like Johannesburg or Castelemain in Australia or Chicago in the US.

 He told me that “before Calne was turned into a ‘pig’ town by the Harris family, it was an important market town for wool.
 The local Downs (rolling hills) were perfect for raising sheep, and all the farmers raised thousands of them, going back to neolithic times.
 Sheep bones were found in many of the local ‘barrows’, Celtic mounds that scatter the hills across Wiltshire.
 Stonehenge, and in particular, Avebury, go back 5000 years.